The diagram to the right shows plots of vapor pressure versus tem... | Channels for Pearson+

 Boiling Point Elevation

-Boiling point elevation is a colligative property that describes the increase in the boiling point of a solvent when a solute is dissolved in it.
-This phenomenon occurs because the presence of solute particles disrupts the formation of vapor above the liquid, requiring a higher temperature to reach the vapor pressure equal to atmospheric pressure.
+Boiling point elevation is a colligative property that describes how the boiling point of a solvent increases when a solute is dissolved in it.
+The extent of this elevation is directly proportional to the number of solute particles in the solution.
+The formula ΔT_b = i * K_b * m is used, where ΔT_b is the change in boiling point, i is the van 't Hoff factor, K_b is the ebullioscopic constant, and m is the molality of the solution.

 Recommended video: